iron-claw-972/RobotSimulatorDocs/README.md

 ## Cutebot Docs

-### Completely unrelated cutebot tapdancing code
+### Completely Unrelated Cutebot Tapdancing Code
-you can change the beat that it tap dances to in the note_list
+you can change the beat that it tap dances to in the note_list, and make sure to run it on a hard surface.
 ```python
 music.set_volume(60)
 def note(power):